×

 Chronic Liver Disease

-Here the liver is damaged over a prolonged period by continued and repeated injury.
-The cause of injury could be chronic viral infections such as hepatitis C or hepatitis B infection, prolonged abuse of alcohol.
-Recently, fatty liver disease is on the rise due to unhealthy dietary habits and sedentary life style.
-Over a period of time, fatty liver disease can lead to inflammation (damage) of the liver and this can also cause chronic liver disease.
+Here, the liver is damaged over a prolonged period by continued and repeated injury.
+The cause of injury could be chronic viral infections such as hepatitis C or hepatitis B infection, or prolonged abuse of alcohol.
+Recently, fatty liver disease has been on the rise due to unhealthy dietary habits and a sedentary lifestyle.
+Over a period of time, fatty liver disease can lead to inflammation (damage) of the liver, and this can also cause chronic liver disease.
 Long-term diabetes is another cause of chronic liver disease due to fat accumulation in the liver.

-Uncommon causes of chronic liver disease are primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune liver disease where the own cells damage the liver due to their inability to recognize the liver as its own.
+Uncommon causes of chronic liver disease are primary biliary cirrhosis, primary sclerosing cholangitis, and autoimmune liver disease, where the own cells damage the liver due to their inability to recognise the liver as their own.

-The chronically damaged liver goes through the stages of fibrosis and cirrhosis during which the liver becomes hard and shrunken.
-This affects the liver function causing jaundice, encephalopathy (confusion, forgetfulness, slowing of thought process), swelling of the abdomen and feet and abnormalities in the ability of blood to clot.
-The hardened liver increases the resistance to blood flow through the liver causing complications, such as blood vomiting, blood in stools and fluid in the abdomen.
+The chronically damaged liver goes through the stages of fibrosis and cirrhosis, during which the liver becomes hard and shrunken.
+This affects the liver function, causing jaundice, encephalopathy (confusion, forgetfulness, slowing of thought process), swelling of the abdomen and feet and abnormalities in the ability of blood to clot.
+The hardened liver increases the resistance to blood flow through the liver, causing complications, such as blood vomiting, blood in the stools and fluid in the abdomen.
 The third serious problem with cirrhosis is the development of liver cancer.
 Liver transplantation cures all these problems of cirrhosis by replacing the damaged liver with a new healthy liver.

 Severity of Chronic Liver Disease